 There are different types of soapstone, just like there are different types of marble.
 A “natural” soapstone is untreated and has a lighter color and a duller look and feel.

-Oiled soapstone is treated with mineral oils and has a darker color.
+Oiled soapstone has had a mineral oil treatment and has a darker color.
 If you have oiled soapstone, you will reapply the oil periodically until the counters get a natural patina.
 You never have to apply the mineral oil again at this point.
 This type of soapstone is the shiniest.

 Aged soapstone is oiled once or twice and then never again.
 This makes the surface fade a little over time, you want it to darken, just treat it with mineral oil.